-This refers to the gradual increase of employer contributions into workers’ retirement pots starting with 1 per cent for five years, rising to 2 per cent and then 3 per cent in 2018.
+This refers to the gradual increase of employer contributions into workers’ retirement pots starting with 1 per cent for five years, rising to 2 per cent and then 3 per cent in 2019 (subject to parliamentary approval).

 The earnings band used to calculate minimum contributions.
 Qualifying earnings are currently those between £5,824 and £42,385 for the 2015/16 tax year (see notes below).

 Employers can choose to base contributions on another definition of earnings if they want to.

 A workplace pension scheme that meets certain minimum standards.